pulsar-edit/pulsar/packages/grammar-finder/README.md

 ### `ignoreExtList`

-Any file extension can be added to this list to disable all checks for Community Packages.
-Ensure the extension is added without any preceding `.` for lookups to occur correctly.
+Any file extensions can be added to this list to disable all automatic checks for community packages for those file types.
+Choosing the “Disable `grammar-finder` for X” option on an `autoFind` notification will automatically add a given file extension to this list.
+This field should contain a comma-separated list of file extensions without any leading `.`s.